-The System is being developed through a "Design Build/Finance Operate/Maintain" public/private partnership structure.
+The System is being developed through a "Design Build/Finance Operate/Maintain" public/private partnership structure and is almost complete.
 The Commonwealth and the System developer (the "System Developer") entered into a project implementation agreement, pursuant to which the Commonwealth granted the System Developer an exclusive right to design, construct, operate and maintain the System in return for payments by the Commonwealth in the form of a milestone payment, a designated equipment payment and availability payments.
-The Kentucky Economic Development Finance Authority issued Senior Revenue Bonds (Next Generation Kentucky Information Highway Project) on September 3, 2015, the proceeds of which were loaned to a non-profit corporation (the "Borrower") for the purpose of paying a portion of the costs of the design, development and construction of the System (the "Project").
+The Kentucky Economic Development Finance Authority issued Senior Revenue Bonds (Next Generation Kentucky Information Highway Project) on September 3, 2015, the proceeds of which were loaned to a non-profit corporation, Kentucky Wired Infrastructure Corp. (the "Borrower"), for the purpose of paying a portion of the costs of the design, development and construction of the System (the "Project").